higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 sbt "srcGen avro"
 ```

 You could even use `IDL` definitions packaged into artifacts, within your classpath.
-In that particular situation, you need to setup `srcJarNames`, specifying the artifacts names (or sbt module names) that will be unzipped/used to extract the `IDL` files.
+In that particular situation, you need to setup `srcGenJarNames`, specifying the artifact names (or sbt module names) that will be unzipped/used to extract the `IDL` files.

-`srcJarNames ` can very useful when you want to distribute your `IDL` files without binary code (to prevent binary conflicts in clients).
-In that case, you might want to include some additional settings in the build where your `IDL` files are placed, like for instance:
+`srcGenJarNames ` can be very useful when you want to distribute your `IDL` files without binary code (to prevent binary conflicts in clients).
+In that case, you might want to include some additional settings in the build where your `IDL` files are placed, for instance:

 ```
 //...